trezor/trezor-suite/docs/packages/connect/index.md

 Starting with Trezor Connect 7, we have implemented a new feature — Trezor Connect Manifest — which requires that you as a Trezor Connect integrator, to share your e-mail and application url with us.
 This provides us with the **ability to reach you in case of any required maintenance.**
 This subscription is mandatory.
-Trezor Connect raises an error that reads "Manifest not set if manifest is not provided.
-It can be either either set via `manifest` method or passed as a param in `init` method.
+Trezor Connect raises an error that reads "Manifest not set" if manifest is not provided.
+It can be either set via `manifest` method or passed as a param in `init` method.

 ```javascript
 TrezorConnect.manifest({